Reverse-Seared Ribeye with Garlic Herb Butter

 Which results in better steak, searing or reverse searing?

-Pan searing and reverse searing steak are both excellent cooking techniques.
-Some like to sear thick steaks in reverse since they require more time to cook through the inside after searing.
-While the searing process locks in juices, reverse searing allows the temperature to climb internally gradually to avoid drying out or overcooking.
+Pan-searing and reverse-searing steak are both excellent cooking techniques.
+Some like to sear thick steaks in reverse, since they take longer to cook through the inside after searing.
+While the searing process locks in juices, reverse searing allows the temperature to rise gradually inside, preventing drying or overcooking.

 Discover Other ChefsTemp Products